Summer 2021 FAQs

 3. Where can I find off-campus resources related to health and mental health service online?

-Yes, as long as you are enrolled and remain in a minimum of two online classes for the Summer 2020 quarter, you will be able to remain in housing for the Summer 2020 quarter.
+Yes, as long as you are enrolled and remain in a minimum of two classes for the Summer 2021 quarter, you may remain in FIDM Housing.

 The library has a large collection of ebooks available to read on your device.
 Many ebooks can be found right in the catalog; limit your search to Format: ebooks.
 For specialized ebook collections, check out the Library eBooks page under Library Services, or get detailed information from our ebook guide at https://fidm.libguides.com/ebooks.